J3554R/recursive-subdomain/README.md

 ```
 # ./recursive.py -d target.com -w wordlist.txt
 ```

-You can also add custom ffuf options with the "-ff" flag:
+You can also set ffuf options with the "-ff" flag:
 ```
 # ./recursive.py -d target.com -w wordlist.txt -ff "-mc 200 -fw 21"
 ```

-## Tip
+#### Note

-Set the "default_wordlist" variable in the script to point to your desired default wordlist so you can run the tool with one argument:
+Set the "default_wordlist" variable in the script to point to your desired wordlist so you can run the tool with one argument:
 ```
 # ./recursive.py target.com
 ```